Obtaining Workers’ Compensation for Injured Home Attendants

 Home attendants are some of the hardest working health professionals there are.
 Every day, they care for our ailing loved ones and make sure they get the medical attention they need – but they do so much more.
 Home attendants often clean houses, prepare meals, bathe and groom their patients, and even handle their bookkeeping and shopping (under certain circumstances).
 In many cases, these invaluable workers become more than employees – they become family.

 And when your family is hurting, you want what is best for them.
-That is why Larry Pitt & Associates is proud to represent injured home attendants in Philadelphia and throughout Pennsylvania when they are hurt on the job.
+That is why Larry Pitt & Associates, P.C. is proud to represent injured home attendants when they are hurt on the job.
 Our legal team understands the challenges facing home health aides every day, and we work hard to ensure that you receive the workers’ compensation benefits you deserve after you have been injured.